maknahar/trie/README.md

 # trie
-Go Implementation of Trie Data Dtructure and it's *Applications*
+Go Implementation of a Thread Safe Trie Data Dtructure and it's *Applications*

 # Supported Operation